I. Questions about Linux

 If you love it anyway, you should keep coding.

 At some point, after months spent alternating between frustration and excitement, it’ll hit you that six months ago you would have absolutely no clue about anything you’re doing now.
 You’ll realize that, although you may not be as good as the open-source folks yet, you do know a lot of valuable things that would massively confuse most people.

 Q: Uh… really?
 It’s that hard?
 But I bought a book that says I can learn Java in a week.

 A: You might be able to learn Java syntax in a week, but it’s really just another tutorial.
 Programming is a separate skill, agnostic of any one language but tied to all of them, and it takes time and effort and trial and error to learn.
 Also, don’t start with Java.
 Start with Python, Ruby, or web development.

 Q: Is HTML a programming language?

-A: No, not really.
+A: Not technically, but you can still call yourself a programmer if you want, I won’t jump on you.
 HTML is a markup language (HyperText Markup Language), and it isn’t Turing-complete.
 That is, it lacks the different logic structures that programming has.
 HTML is more just a way to tell the computer how to display stuff, and the things you write with HTML aren’t interactive.
 To make interactive web sites, you need to use a programming language like Python, Java, PHP, Ruby… etc. You don’t think about it, but most websites you use on a regular basis have tons of programming behind them–it’s not just HTML and CSS.